jhgg/jeev/docs/modules/api.md

 ### `@module.respond(regex, flags=re.I, priority=0)`
-Same as `@module.hear(...)` but only gets called if the message is addressing the bot (meaning the message starts with the bot name "jeev, throw me the facts!")
+Same as `@module.hear(...)` but only gets called if the message is addressing the bot (meaning the message starts with the bot name, eg. "jeev, throw me the facts!")

 ## Function Decorators
 ## `@module.async(sync_return_val=None, timeout=0)`
 Makes it so that the function is called inside a greenlet.
 This is useful for functions which make web requests.
 Although, a function that makes a request will never block Jeev, it will prevent the other message handlers from being called for a specific message.
-However, since each incoming message is processed in it's own greenlet, a message handler that performs code that can be made concurrent with gevent will never delay delay the processing of new messages.
+However, since each incoming message is processed in it's own greenlet, a message handler that performs code that can be made concurrent with gevent will never delay the processing of new messages.
 Where this function really is useful is to set a timeout to the processing time of a handler.

 #### Example